proofreason/TS-react-optimized-google-map/README.md

 ## Contribution

-We are not quite yet ready to for contributions of code from outside and don't have the resources to manage contributions.
+We are not quite yet ready for contributions of code from outside and don't have the resources to manage contributions.
-We might setup a public git repo, and then every help will be welcome.
+But if you find something you would like to implement or improve feel free to start a PR.

+Also feel free to report any issues.

 ## Project using this library